 Can you freeze cornbread?

 Storing cornbread in the freezer is much like storing cake.
 Wrap it first in foil, then tightly in plastic wrap.
 If you prefer not to have tin foil touching your food, you can wrap it in parchment paper first.

-To thaw and use, remove from freezer, and let it thaw, fully wrapped, in the refrigerator.
+To thaw and use, remove from the freezer and let it thaw, fully wrapped, in the refrigerator.
 In a pinch, you can also thaw it on your countertop to have it ready sooner, but it’s important to keep it wrapped in order to keep condensation from turning your cornbread mushy.

-After freezing, your cornbread will likely be a little more dense and moist than it was fresh baked.
+After freezing, your cornbread will likely be a little more dense and moist than it was freshly baked.

 Some of our favorites are black bean chili.
 It’s perfect on a chili (pardon the pun) day.

-BBQ chicken, or pork.
+BBQ chicken or pork.
 So good!
-Honestly, this GF cornbread recipe is so incredibly versatile, it’s hard to think fo something it doesn’t go wtih.Print
+Honestly, this GF cornbread recipe is so incredibly versatile it’s hard to think of something it doesn’t go with.Print

 Gluten Free Cornbread